microsoft/Kusto-Query-Language/doc/count-distinct-aggfunction.md

 To count only records for which a predicate returns `true`, use the [count_distinctif](count-distinctif-aggfunction.md) aggregation function.

 > [!NOTE]
-> This function is limited to 100M unique values.
+> * This function is limited to 100M unique values.
 An attempt to apply the function on an expression returning too many values will produce a runtime error (HRESULT: 0x80DA0012).
+> * Function performance can be degraded when operating on multiple data sources from different clusters.

 ## Syntax